-Requires MDOC to maintain a searchable website accessible by the public that includes all expenditures made by MDOC, vendor payments made, number of active employees, job specifications, and wage rates.
+Requires MDOC to maintain a searchable website accessible by the public at no cost that includes expenditures made by MDOC, payments to vendors, number of active employees by job classification, job specifications, and wage rates.

 Sec.
 212. Report on State Restricted Funds